 The works Dall-e generates are almost perfect, and yet she generates strangely disturbing outputs in response to seemingly innocuous keywords.
 It begs the question, is this the toy we would give our children?

 “People take photos of each other to prove that they really exist” sang the Goldene Zitronen (German Punk band) in 1994.
-Today we know that photos prove nothing because they can be manipulated very easily.
+Today, photos have lost credibility because they can be manipulated very easily.

-And yet – our relationship to our own image is ambivalent: Selfies bear witness to the fact that we were at grandma’s birthday or on the Eiffel Tower, and at the same time we can manipulate our portrait photo beyond recognition with just one click.
-The technical possibilities are endless and are becoming more and more perfect thanks to Deep Learning and thus AI-supported applications.
+And yet – our relationship to our own image is ambivalent: selfies bear witness to the fact that we were at grandma’s birthday, and at the same time we can manipulate our portrait photo beyond recognition with a single click.
+The technical possibilities are endless and are becoming more and more perfect thanks to AI-supported applications.

 A survey is part of this work: